Toba Batak people: Present

 In December 2008, the Tapanuli Residency was unified under North Sumatra province.
-At the moment, Toba is under the Toba Samosir Regency's region with Balige as its capital.
+Since then, Toba is under the Toba Samosir Regency's region with Balige as its capital.

 Culture

-The Toba Batak people practices a distinct culture.
-The central foundation of their culture is the customs or adat called ‘Dalihan Na Tolu’ (meaning ‘The Three Legged Stove’).
-The Toba Batak is generally regarded as a patriarchal society.
+The Toba Batak people practice a distinct culture.
+The central foundation of their culture is the customs or adat called ‘Dalihan Na Tolu’ (‘The Three Legged Stove’).
+The Toba Batak generally are regarded as a patriarchal society.
 While the role of men is central in the Toba Batak society, the role of women is very crucial with the existence of the Toba Batak concept of ‘Hula hula‘ where women and their families hold a higher ground in familial relations.
-With the conversion to Christianity of the Toba Batak people in the 19th century, Christianity played a vital part of the life of Toba people with church ordination influenced the customs and regulations of the Toba Batak life.
-Traditional Toba Batak's adat ceremonies are often present in sacraments such as baptism, confirmation, marriage, and burial, while the church hymns, psalms, prayers are often involved and invoked in traditional ethnic Toba Batak ceremonies.
+Since the conversion to Christianity of the Toba Batak people in the 19th century, Christianity has played a vital part in the life of Toba people with church influencing the customs and regulations of the Toba Batak life.
+Toba Batak's adat traditions are often present in Christian ceremonies such as baptism, confirmation, marriage, and burial, while church hymns, psalms, and prayers are often involved and invoked in traditional ethnic Toba Batak ceremonies.